-In the case of the single-joint or pivot axle, the wheel control joint is largely determined by the size of the kingpin offset.
+In the case of the single-joint or pivot spring strut front axle, the wheel control joint is largely determined by the size of the kingpin offset.
 Since the kingpin offset should be as small as possible, the wheel control joint must be located as far towards the outside as possible.
 This however results in problems concerning the package space for the brake disc and brake calliper.
-On the double pivot spring strut axle the position of the control arm and tension strut with respect to each other determine the size of the kingpin offset.
+On the double pivot spring strut front axle the position of the control arm and tension strut with respect to each other determines the size of the kingpin offset.